Selleris-Software/public/docs/cooperation-terms.md

 #### 12.4.2 Project (Milestone / Stage) Model
 - Use Case: Larger, well-defined feature sets or phases where upfront commitment benefits planning.
 - Stage Definition: A Stage groups a fixed set of tasks with clear acceptance criteria and a consolidated estimate (sum of constituent tasks; each still independently tracked).
-- Estimation & Approval Flow: (a) Draft stage task list + assumptions; (b) Consolidated hour estimate + risk notes; (c) Client approval (written confirmation in portal); (d) Commercial terms locked for the Stage scope.
+- Estimation & Approval Flow: (a) Stage task list + assumptions draft; (b) Consolidated hour estimate + risk notes; (c) Client approval (written confirmation in portal); (d) Commercial terms locked for the Stage scope.
 - Payment Structure: 50% upfront (invoice issued immediately upon Stage approval, payable before execution begins) and 50% upon acceptance of all Stage tasks (final invoice issued after last task marked Accepted).
 - Scope Integrity: Adds / changes after approval form a Change Request either (a) added to a subsequent Stage, or (b) explicitly appended with revised financials (requires mutual written consent).
 - Acceptance: Stage considered accepted when every Stage task is in Accepted (or explicitly waived) status.
 Minor residual non-blocking adjustments may be tracked as new T&M tasks if both parties agree.
-- Non-Acceptance: If acceptance is withheld, client must provide a consolidated defect / gap list within 5 business days; unresolved silence after that window may trigger deemed acceptance (optional—TBD if adopted contractually).
+- Non-Acceptance: If acceptance is withheld, client must provide a consolidated defect / gap list within 5 business days; unresolved silence after that window may trigger deemed acceptance only if an explicit deemed acceptance clause exists in a governing Stage agreement.

 #### 12.4.3 Mixed Model Operation
 - Coexistence: A client may maintain simultaneous T&M flow for incremental improvements while executing one or more Project Stages in parallel.